gatity/camunda-csharp-client/csharp-client/docs/AuthorizationApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new AuthorizationApi(httpClient, config, httpClientHandler);
-            var id = id_example;  // string | Filter by the id of the authorization. (optional) var type = 56;  // int? | Filter by authorization type.
+            var id = "id_example";  // string | Filter by the id of the authorization. (optional) var type = 56;  // int? | Filter by authorization type.
 (0=global, 1=grant, 2=revoke).
-See the [User Guide](https://docs.camunda.org/manual/7.17/user-guide/process-engine/authorization-service/#authorization-type) for more information about authorization types. (optional) var userIdIn = userIdIn_example;  // string | Filter by a comma-separated list of userIds. (optional) var groupIdIn = groupIdIn_example;  // string | Filter by a comma-separated list of groupIds. (optional) var resourceType = 56;  // int? | Filter by an integer representation of the resource type.
-See the [User Guide](https://docs.camunda.org/manual/7.17/user-guide/process-engine/authorization-service/#resources) for a list of integer representations of resource types. (optional) var resourceId = resourceId_example;  // string | Filter by resource id. (optional) var sortBy = sortBy_example;  // string | Sort the results lexicographically by a given criterion.
-Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = sortOrder_example;  // string | Sort the results in a given order.
+See the [User Guide](https://docs.camunda.org/manual/7.21/user-guide/process-engine/authorization-service/#authorization-type) for more information about authorization types. (optional) var userIdIn = "userIdIn_example";  // string | Filter by a comma-separated list of userIds. (optional) var groupIdIn = "groupIdIn_example";  // string | Filter by a comma-separated list of groupIds. (optional) var resourceType = 56;  // int? | Filter by an integer representation of the resource type.
+See the [User Guide](https://docs.camunda.org/manual/7.21/user-guide/process-engine/authorization-service/#resources) for a list of integer representations of resource types. (optional) var resourceId = "resourceId_example";  // string | Filter by resource id. (optional) var sortBy = "resourceType";  // string | Sort the results lexicographically by a given criterion.
+Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = "asc";  // string | Sort the results in a given order.
 Values may be asc for ascending order or desc for descending order.
 Must be used in conjunction with the sortBy parameter. (optional) var firstResult = 56;  // int? | Pagination of results.
 Specifies the index of the first result to return. (optional) var maxResults = 56;  // int? | Pagination of results.
 Specifies the maximum number of results to return.
 Will return less results if there are no more results left. (optional)